 Workers’ Compensation Settlement Agreements – Consider Including This Language

 Workers have it tough these days – which are not much different than any other day(s).
 But, there is a bright spot for those who lose their jobs.
 Courts are now trending towards holding employers to their agreements to NOT contest unemployment benefits.
-This case serves as an example of the recent trend – in which the First District Court of Appeal just upheld an agreement to NOT contest the former employee’s unemployment claim as a result of a provision in the settlement agreement.
+There was a case that served as an example of the recent trend – in which the First District Court of Appeal just upheld an agreement to NOT contest the former employee’s unemployment claim as a result of a provision in the settlement agreement.
 The settlement agreement contained the following language:

 “Employer/Carrier will not contest Claimant’s application or request for unemployment benefits.”